Zagreb Travel Guide 2025: Best Things to Do, Where to Stay & Local Tips

 🛏️ Where to Stay in Zagreb

 Looking for the best areas and hotels in Croatia’s charming capital?
-We tested the top neighbourhoods — from elegant Donji Grad to romantic Gornji Grad and the trendy Design District — to help you find the perfect stay for your trip.
+We explored Zagreb’s top neighbourhoods — from elegant Donji Grad to romantic Gornji Grad and the creative Design District — to help you find the perfect base for your trip.

 🌿 Read the full Where to Stay in Zagreb guide